-EDE 379 Mathematics for Early Childhood and Elementary Teachers
+Mathematics for Early Childhood and Elementary Teachers

 PREREQUISITES: EDE 359 or EDC 359 and admission to the School for Education.
 To be taken concurrently with Practicum.
 A study of the current methods for developing meaningful mathematical concepts in children, from the early years of childhood through the primary grades.
 3:0:3

-EDE 380 Literacy for Early Childhood and Elementary Teachers
+Literacy for Early Childhood and Elementary Teachers

-PREREQUISITES: EN231 or EDU/EN 325 and admission to the School for Education.
-To be taken concurrently with Practicum.
+PREREQUISITES: Admission to the School for Education.
+To be taken concurrently with Practicum A.

-Teaching literacy as a lifelong endeavor including reading research, emergent literacy/reading readiness, writing, listening and speaking in order to prepare students to become competent communicators.
+Teaching literacy as a lifelong endeavor including reading research, emergent literacy/ reading readiness, writing, listening and speaking in order to prepare students to become competent communicators.
 Emphasis on the development and organization of an authentic language arts program including the principles and practices which will lead to literacy.
 Observations in a variety of settings, including early childhood programs and elementary classrooms enable the student to learn about the support of emergent literacy and the delivery of literacy instruction in the primary grades.
 6:0:6